 When trying to find a German Shepherd puppy for free, it is always a good idea to first learn about the breed.
 This way, when you contact the person offering a puppy, you can ask essential questions.
 You will want to ask about the puppy’s parents, health, and behavior.

 These things will help you ascertain the quality of the puppy and if there could be any health or medical issues.
-Remember seeing the puppy in person is always recommended over seeing videos or pictures.
-If you live close by, you must go to see it.
+Remember, seeing the puppy in person is always recommended over seeing videos or pictures.
+If you live close by, we strongly recommend you schedule a meet and greet with the dog.

 The puppy’s temperament is also important and something you can only know if you see the puppy in person.
 Of course, that should always be your first choice because that is the only way to see if the animal is a good match for your family.

 The other important thing to remember is that you must have funds when taking the puppy home for veterinary bills, dog food, microchipping, vaccinations, and flea treatments.
-In essence, the puppy might be free but keeping it isn’t.
+In essence, while the puppy is free, caring for him is not!

 Conclusion For “Where Can You Get Free German Shepherd Puppies”